heseber/perplexity-tools/README.md

 - Automatic preprocessing using `perplexity-preprocess-md.py`
 - Two-column landscape layout for saving paper, unless the markdown contains tables (tables enforce one-column output)
 - Option to force single-column layout even when no tables are present
+- Option to force landscape orientation even when tables are present
 - Proper citation processing with `--citeproc`
 - Uses LuaLaTeX engine for better Unicode support with fallback fonts
 - Professional document formatting using the Eisvogel template